crsh/combitva/README.md

 ### Running Open CombiTVA
 Before running the experiment you need to add all images in the folder *pool* to OpenSesame's file pool.
 If you want to use German instructions, copy and paste the instructions from the text-file into the corresponding elements' scripts in OpenSesame.

+In order to run the experiment on your experimental monitor, you will need to adjust five parameters to your individual screen.
+It is recommended to use the sample experiment 'calibrate_presentation.opensesame' in order to calibrate these settings, which will turn out to be quite easy.
+You will then have to insert your calibrated settings into the actual experiment (which works the same way).
+The parameters are:
+* screen resolution at the beginning of the experiment
+* screen width
+* resolution width
+* screen distance (how far away is the participant seated
+* letter size

+TO DO: Explain how to calibrate all parameters

 ### Data analysis
 In the folder *analysis* you'll find an R-Script that converts the data to the format needed for parameter fitting.
 The converted files can be fit using either the trial-by-trial fitting program (Kyllingsbæk, 2006) or the LibTVA MatLab library (Dyrholm, Kyllingsbæk, Espeseth & Bundesen, 2011).
 You can retrieve both software packages from [Claus Bundesen's lab website](http://cvc.psy.ku.dk/resources/).